Fresh Caught Grilled Trout, Mushroom Wine Sauce

 Check out this colorful, speckled beauty.
-On the same day, Sooky snagged a few huge sized bass and one small colorful brook trout, that one’s size seems hardly worth the cooking effort, but the bass will be an upcoming post in a nice stew I’m preparing tonight with some fresh potatoes yanked from the garden alongside some fresh clipped kale or Swiss chard (the latter depending on what the rabbits and deer have helped themselves to over the past couple of days.)
+On this same day, Sooky snagged a few huge sized bass and one small colorful brook trout whose size seemed hardly worth the cooking effort, but the bass will be an upcoming post in a nice stew I’m preparing tonight with some fresh potatoes yanked from the garden alongside some fresh clipped kale or Swiss chard (the latter depending on what the rabbits and deer have helped themselves to over the past couple of days.)

 Besides providing the ‘Catch of the Day,’ the J-Dude then prepared our special dish for the evening stuffing the trout with lots of fresh thyme and oregano clipped right out of the planters on the deck and wrapping the whole fish with strips of smoked center-cut bacon.
 Easy enough.